Employers and Universities: Work with us?

 This is the easy part.
 Address whoever is receiving the letter, then introduce yourself and the role you’re applying for.
 They’ll want to know who you are and why you’re writing.

 Top tip: Find out the name of the person who will be receiving the letter.
 This grabs their attention and shows that you’ve taken the time to tailor your letter specifically for them.
-You can start with “Dear Hiring Manager” or “To Whom It May Concern” but it's always best to use the person's name.
+You *can* start with “Dear Hiring Manager” or “To Whom It May Concern” – but it's always best to use the person's name if you can.
 We recommend making a phone call if you can't find it online.
-It's not as scary as it sounds, and gives you chance to introduce yourself verbally.
+It's not as scary as it sounds, and has the side-benefit of giving you the chance to introduce yourself verbally.

 Next, show them why you're right for that specific role.
 Here's how to do it: